Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 What Makes People Get Stuck

 Suicidality is real in this presentation.
-I am going to be careful here, but I am not going to be evasive.
+I am going to be careful here, but not evasive.
 SO-OCD produces some of the highest distress in the OCD landscape, particularly when combined with internalized homophobia (in straight-to-gay presentations) or with hard-won out identity (in gay-to-straight presentations).
-Some clients have considered suicide rather than face what they believed was the loss of their identity, their relationships, their faith, their family.
-If you are struggling with thoughts of ending your life because of what your brain has been telling you about your orientation, please understand that the disorder is doing exactly what it does, that what your brain is telling you about who you are is not necessarily true, and that there are clinicians — myself included — who treat this every week.
+Some clients have considered suicide rather than face what they believed was the loss of their identity, their relationships, their faith, and their family.
+If you are struggling with thoughts of ending your life because of what your brain has been telling you about your orientation, please understand that the disorder is doing exactly what it does; what your brain is telling you about who you are is not necessarily true, and that there are clinicians, including myself, who treat this every week.
 If you are in immediate crisis, you can call or text 988 (the Suicide and Crisis Lifeline) for support, or go to your nearest emergency department.
 The disorder is lying to you about who you are.
 The lie is treatable.
 Please do not let the lie become the last word.

-Compulsions teach the brain that the obsession matters.
-When you check, scan, monitor, confess, and avoid in response to a thought, you are training your nervous system that the thought is the kind that requires that level of response.
-People with no orientation question do not produce these responses.
-Your response is part of why this is OCD.
+Compulsions teach your brain that the obsession is important.
+When you check, scan, confess, or avoid, you are telling your nervous system that these thoughts need a big reaction.
+People without orientation doubts do not react this way.
+Your response is part of what makes this OCD.

 What ERP Actually Does

 ERP — Exposure and Response Prevention — is the gold-standard treatment for OCD, including SO-OCD.
-It is recommended by the American Psychological Association, the International OCD Foundation, the National Institute for Health and Care Excellence in the UK, and every major OCD specialty clinic in the world.
+It is recommended by the American Psychological Association, the International OCD Foundation, the National Institute for Health and Care Excellence in the UK, and every major OCD specialty clinic worldwide.

-For SO-OCD specifically, ERP has to be applied with cultural and clinical care, and I want to name something at the start that distinguishes good treatment from bad treatment in this subtype.
+With SO-OCD, ERP needs to be done with both cultural and clinical sensitivity.
+It’s important to point out what distinguishes good treatment from bad in this area.

 Here is what ERP for SO-OCD is not:

-ERP is not me telling you what your orientation is.
-ERP is not me reassuring you that you are straight, or gay, or bi.
-ERP is not us, together, examining the evidence to determine your orientation.
-Doing any of those would be participating in your compulsions or, worse, imposing my judgment about your sexuality.
-The reassurance you came to therapy seeking is the very thing I cannot give you, because the giving of it is what keeps the disorder alive — and giving the wrong version of it would also be a clinical and ethical failure.
+ERP is not about me telling you what your orientation is, or reassuring you that you are straight, gay, or bi.
+It is not about us searching for proof together.
+Doing that would feed your compulsions or impose my opinion on your sexuality.
+The reassurance you want is actually what keeps the disorder going, and giving it would not be ethical or helpful.

 Here is what ERP for SO-OCD actually does: